-- Sampleable: it can take as its input a stream of updates to the coordinates of a non-zero vector a, and output a non-zero coordinate (j, f[j]) of f.
-S(f) denotes the sketch of vector f. - (2) Linear: for any vectors f and g, S(f) + S(g) = S(f+g) and this operation preserves sampleability, i.e., S(f+g) can output a nonzero coordinate of vector f + g. - (3) Low Failure Probability. the algorithm returns an incorrect or null answer with probability at most δ.
+- (1) Sampleable: it can take as its input a stream of updates to the coordinates of a non-zero vector a, and output a non-zero coordinate (j, f[j]) of f.
+S(f) denotes the sketch of vector f. - (2) Linear: for any vectors f and g, S(f) + S(g) = S(f + g) and this operation preserves sampleability, i.e., S(f + g) can output a nonzero coordinate of vector f + g. - (3) Low Failure Probability: The algorithm may fail by either not returning an answer (a null answer) or returning an incorrect value for a coordinate of f (an incorrect answer).
+The algorithm may give a null answer with probability at most δ.
+The algorithm may give an incorrect answer with probability at most 1/V^c for some constant c.